michelp/glaph/README.md

 # glaph: (G)enerics (L)ibrary for Gr(aph)BLAS

-glaph is an include-only C library of macros and inline functions that make working with the GraphBLAS API less C like and more "Python like".
+glaph is an include-only C library of macros, inline functions and pure evil that make working with the GraphBLAS API less C like and more "Python like".
 Just copy the header files directory into your project and do:

     #include "glaph/glaph.h"